mgeeky/ThreadStackSpoofer/README.md

 ```

 When thinking about AVs, EDRs and other automated scanners - we don't need to care about how much legitimate our thread's call stack look, since these scanners only care whether a frame points back to a `SEC_IMAGE` memory pages, meaning it was a legitimate DLL/EXE call (and whether these DLLs are trusted/signed themselves).
 Thus, we don't need to bother that much about these chain of `CreateFileW` frames.

+## How do I use it?

+Look at the code and its implementation, understand the concept and re-implement the concept within your own Shellcode Loaders that you utilise to deliver your Red Team engagements.
+This is an yet another technique for advanced in-memory evasion that increases your Teams' chances for not getting caught by Anti-Viruses, EDRs and Malware Analysts taking look at your implants.

+While developing your advanced shellcode loader, you might also want to implement:

+- **Process Heap Encryption** - take an inspiration from this blog post: [Hook Heaps and Live Free](https://www.arashparsa.com/hook-heaps-and-live-free/) - which can let you evade Beacon configuration extractors like [`BeaconEye`](https://github.com/CCob/BeaconEye)
+- **Change your Beacon's memory pages protection to `RW` (from `RX/RWX`) and encrypt their contents** before sleeping (that could evade scanners such as [`Moneta`](https://github.com/forrest-orr/moneta) or [`pe-sieve`](https://github.com/hasherezade/pe-sieve))
+- **Clear out any leftovers from Reflective Loader** to avoid in-memory signatured detections
+- **Unhook everything you might have hooked** (such as AMSI, ETW, WLDP) before sleeping and then re-hook afterwards.

+## Actually this is not (yet) a true stack spoofing

+As it's been pointed out to me, the technique here is not _yet_ truly holding up to its name for being a _stack spoofer_.
+Since we're merely overwriting return addresses on the thread's stack, we're not spoofing the remaining areas of the stack itself.
+Moreover we leave a sequence of `::CreateFileW` addresses which looks very odd and let the thread be unable to unwind its stack.
+That's because `CreateFile` was meant to solely act as an example, we're making the stack non-unwindable but still obscuring references to our shellcode memory pages.

+However I'm aware of these shortcomings, at the moment I've left it as is since I cared mostly about evading automated scanners that could iterate over processes, enumerate their threads, walk those threads stacks and pick up on any return address pointing back to a non-image memory (such as `SEC_PRIVATE` - the one allocated dynamically by `VirtuaAlloc` and friends).
+A focused malware analyst would immediately spot the oddity and consider the thread rather unusual, hunting down our implant.
+More than sure about it.
+Yet, I don't believe that nowadays automated scanners such as AV/EDR have sorts of heuristics implemented that would _actually walk each thread's stack_ to verify whether its un-windable `¯\_(ツ)_/¯` .

+Surely this project (and commercial implementation found in C2 frameworks) gives AV & EDR vendors arguments to consider implementing appropriate heuristics covering such a novel evasion technique.

+The research on the subject is not yet finished and hopefully will result in a better quality _Stack Spoofing_ in upcoming days.
+Nonetheless, I'm releasing what I got so far in hope of sparkling inspirations and interest community into further researching this area.

+Next areas improving the outcome are to research how we can _exchange_ or copy stacks (utilising [`GetCurrentThreadStackLimits`](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getcurrentthreadstacklimits)/`NtQueryInformationThread`) from a legitimate thread running `kernel32!Sleep(INFINITE)` or possibly by manipulating our Beacon's thread `TEB/TIB` structures and fields such as `TebBaseAddress` providing shadowed TEB.
+Another idea would be to play with `RBP/EBP` and `RSP/ESP` pointers on a paused Beacon's thread to change stacks in a similar manner to ROP chains.

 ## Example run